Kairos-Afrika/sms-node/README.md

 ```js
 const response = instance.account()
 ```
-Which exposes all the necessary methods below
+Which exposes the method below
 ##### balance()
 Get current user balance with this
 ```js